 If you earned additional credits from an accredited institution after your degree, you may include these credits in calculating your GPA

 A personal interview with one or more members of the core faculty in School Psychology is required, and will only be arranged for applicants who remain competitive following review of the above documentation.
-(A phone interview may be conducted in lieu of a face-to-face interview at the discretion of the faculty.)
+All interviews are conducted via video conference and scheduled by the faculty.

-A commitment to enroll and continue as a full-time student (12+ credits per quarter) is required as a condition of admission.
-Failure to do so during any quarter may place the student on academic probation.
+A commitment to enroll and continue as a full-time student (10 credits per quarter) is required as a condition of admission.
+This program is a full-time, on-campus daytime program with training delivered in person.
+See our course sequence for an estimate of the schedule.

 The College of Education is committed to recognizing and fostering the values derived from a diverse student population.
 We are striving to promote increased diversity among practicing school psychologists.
-Toward this end we apply a variety of criteria when evaluating applicants including special talents, experiences, aptitudes, and abilities.
-We strongly encourage minority students to apply to this program.
+Toward this end, we apply a variety of criteria when evaluating applicants including special talents, experiences, aptitudes, and abilities.
+We strongly encourage racially and ethnically diverse students to apply to this program.